Skip to content

 The Kuadrant addon will install:

-• the Kuadrant Operator
+• Kuadrant Operator

 • Limitador (and its associated operator)